captbaritone/grats/website/docs/07-changelog/index.md

 Changes in this section are not yet released.
 If you need access to these changes before we cut a release, check out our `@main` NPM releases.
 Each commit on the main branch is [published to NPM](https://www.npmjs.com/package/grats?activeTab=versions) under the `main` tag.

 - **Performance**
   - We've added tooling for measuring and analyzing Grats' performance.
-This lead to a few immediate improvements leading to a ~15% reduction in time to build time for large schemas:
+This lead to a few immediate improvements leading to a ~20% reduction in time to build time for large schemas:
     - [Performance improvements](https://github.com/graphql/graphql-js/pull/4312) from upgrading `graphql-js` to `v16.11.0`. ([PR](https://github.com/captbaritone/grats/pull/194))
     - Improved performance from more careful use of `graphql-js`'s visitor API. ([PR](https://github.com/captbaritone/grats/pull/193))
+    - Replaced some instances of `graphql-js`'s `visit()` with simpler functions. ([PR](https://github.com/captbaritone/grats/pull/196))

 - **Improvements**
   - Watch mode now responds changes to the Grats config.